17 Realistic Ways to Make $1,000 Fast (Less than One Month)

 Take Holly Johnson for example.
 Holly is a mom of two who makes more than $200,000 a year while writing full-time.
 She created a course, Earn More Writing, to help writers begin a freelance writing business even with no professional experience.
-It might take you a few weeks to find your first paying client, but once you secure them, it’s an effective way to earn money fast.
+It might take you a few weeks to find your first paying client, but once secured, it’s an effective way to earn money fast.

 Want to see how we built a profitable blog?

 In this FREE 7-day email course, you'll join 50,000+ other readers in:

 - Seeing the exact steps we took to earn our first $1,000 blogging (and beyond).

 - Starting your own blog (and learning how to write epic, money-making content).

 10. Earn extra money as a virtual assistant